FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R21

 To see the history of changes made to our repository, we use hg log.
-We can view the change that we just made to our repoistory.
+We can view the change that we just made to our repository.

 ..
 L21